-Yes.2 Union workers are more likely than their non-union counterparts to receive health care and pension benefits.
+Union workers are more likely than their non-union counterparts to receive health care and pension benefits.
 More than eight out of ten union members are covered by health insurance and have a pension plan — versus fewer than half of those not in a union.

 Big corporations and anti-worker politicians are attacking public employees and the services we provide.
 Their goal is simple: privatize our jobs, strip us of our rights and dismantle the public sector.
 They’re going after our wages, our pensions and our health care.
 And in 2005, newly elected governors in Indiana, Kentucky and Missouri took away the bargaining rights of all state employees.
-This can happen anywhere.
+This can happen here.